Tax free childcare

 What is tax-free childcare?

 The new scheme operates like a bank account, into which money can be deposited by anyone.
-For every £1 paid in, the Government will top up the account with 25 pence, provided this is used to pay registered childcare providers.
+For every £8 paid in, the Government will top up the account with £2, provided this is used to pay approved childcare providers.

-Up to £8,000 per year per child can be put into the account, generating up to £2,000 more from the Government, for children under 12.
+Up to £8,000 per year per child under 12 can be put into the account, generating up to £2,000 each from the Government.
 For disabled children, this amount is doubled and applies up to age 17.